ausdebating/constitution/constitution.rst

 ^^^^^^^^^^^^^^^^

 #.
-In the event of a casual vacancy occurring in the membership of the committee, the committee may appoint a member of the association to fill the vacancy and the member so appointed is to hold office, subject to this constitution, until the annual general meeting next following the date of the appointment.
+In the event of a casual vacancy occurring in the membership of the committee, the committee may hold an Extraordinary General Meeting to elect a new member to the committee, subject to this constitution.
+#.
+Any person elected in this manner shall hold office until the annual general meeting next following the date of the appointment.
 #.
 A casual vacancy in the office of a member of the committee occurs if the member:

    #. dies, or